Table of Contents

 Impact on Directors

-The directors’ powers automatically end when the CVL passes via special resolution.
+The directors’ powers automatically end when the CVL passes via a special resolution.
 However, the creditors can permit the directors to continue exercising certain powers at the creditors’ discretion.

 Compulsory Liquidation